Osteopathy

 Etymology

-The etymology of the word osteopathy comes from the combination of two Greek roots namely:
+The etymology of the word osteopathy comes from the combination of two Greek roots, namely :

-• Pathos which means suffering (pathology).
+• Pathos means suffering (pathia).

 Definition of Osteopathy